jvkej92/johnsonjones/site/content/pages/2.services/5.pay-per-click/index.md

         type: column_1
         heading: Define goals and KPI’s
         content: |
-          Our campigns are custom to you.
-Success is measured differently and defined by predetermined key perfomance indicators.
+          Our campaigns are custom to you.
+Success is measured differently and defined by predetermined key performance indicators.
 We start every partnership with a meeting to discuss needs and expectations.
       -
         type: column_1
         heading: ' Keyword Planning and Research'
         content: |
-          Proper keyword planning allows to accuratley predict the immpressions, clicks, and conversions you’ll recieve for each ad group.
-We do this to maximize your ROI based on clost per click, competition, and monthly ad spend.
+          Proper keyword planning allows to accurately predict the impressions, clicks, and conversions you’ll receive for each ad group.
+We do this to maximize your ROI based on cost per click, competition, and monthly ad spend.
       -
         type: column_1
         heading: Create Campaigns
         content: >
-          We structure your campaigns into ad groups that allow us to anazlyze data over time, and optimize your campagins.
-We define the buyers journey and develop a nuturing process for after your vistor converts to a lead.
+          We structure your campaigns into ad groups that allow us to analyze data over time, and optimize your campaigns.
+We define the buyers journey and develop a nurture process for after your visitor. converts to a lead.
       -
         type: column_1
         heading: Optimize and Report
         content: >
-          Optimization is a combination of split testing ads, improving landing pages, and experiementing with different call to actions.
+          Optimization is a combination of split testing ads, improving landing pages, and experimenting with different call to actions.
 Regular optimization ensures your results see constant improvement over time.
   -